There is an updated version of this post: What is the Difference Between Wireless-N, Wireless-G, & Wireless-AC?

 Wireless-N is provides a faster and stronger wireless connection.
 Although a wired connection will always transfer at the fastest rates, laptops and smartphones are quickly becoming the favored Internet-enabled devices.
 These devices will greatly benefit from an enhanced Wireless-N network.

-The Asus RT-N16 DD-WRT we provide even has a built-in USB port so that you can network a hard drive through your router.
+The Netgear R6400v2 DD-WRT FlashRouter has two built-in USB ports so that you can network a hard drive through your router.

 3. Firmware Upgrade